colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 Key requirement: Nested author data
 - Don't just return author: 5 (the ID)
-- Return author: { id: 5, username: "alice", avatar: "url" }
+- Return author: { id: 5, username: "alice", first_name: "Alice", last_name: "Smith" }
 - Pablo's components expect this nested format!

 For input (creating posts):
-- Accept: type, content, image, parent
+- Accept: type, content, media_url, parent_id (NOT parent!)
 - Don't accept: author, created_at, engagement counts (these are auto-set)

 For output (returning posts):
-- Include: id, author (nested), type, content, image, parent, created_at
+- Include: id, author (nested), type, content, media_url, parent, parent_id, created_at
-- Include: likes_count, comment_count, shares_count (REQUIRED for ProfileCard analytics!)
+- Include: likes_count, reply_count, shares_count (REQUIRED for ProfileCard analytics!)
 - Include: is_liked (Boolean - has current user liked this post?)
-- Author should include: id, username, and profile.avatar
+- Author should include: id, username, first_name, last_name

+NEW: parent_id field
+- Use PrimaryKeyRelatedField for accepting parent_id in POST requests
+- Use source='parent' to map to the ForeignKey
+- write_only=True so it's only for input

+NEW: reply_count field
+- SerializerMethodField that counts replies
+- Returns count of posts where parent=this post

 NEW: is_liked field
 - SerializerMethodField that checks if current user has liked this post